 With customer expectations changing, it is critical to understand what they want now instead of relying on the knowledge of the past.
+This can be achieved by conducting customer satisfaction surveys that focus on measuring and analyzing customer feedback.
+Companies that focus on customer journeys will thrive.
 Companies that focus on customer journeys will thrive.
 According to Salesforce, 84% of consumers think the experience they have interacting with a business is just as important as its products and services.
 This was an 80% increase from 2018.

 Your presence isn’t enough anymore.
 You must build customer engagement by focusing on their needs.

 The pandemic made consumers conscious of the role that businesses play in society and the environment.
 It brought issues such as social responsibility, sustainability, and ethical business practices into the spotlight, and consumers are increasingly seeking out companies that align with their values and beliefs.